hackclub/hcb-ops-plugin/README.md

 ### HCB

-- [Feature moved into the Bank repo].
+- [Feature moved into the HCB repo].
 Add a button for copying the event's name (visible on all event specific pages)
   ![image](https://user-images.githubusercontent.com/20099646/112122844-ea1eec00-8b7d-11eb-9dc0-95a87d3ad796.png)

 - Easily grab the Google Webmaster Domain Verification key for Google Workspace (v1 and v2).<br />